 - 1.)
-You went on an occupational leave of absence prior to May 21, 2012.
-The date upon which your seniority is or will be broken is your length of service or sixty (60) months from the leave of absence date, whichever is less. - 1.)
 You went or go on a non-occupational leave of absence on or after May 21, 2012.
-The date upon which seniority will be broken is your length of service or twenty seven (27) thirty (30) months from the leave of absence date, whichever is less. - 2.)
+The date upon which seniority will be broken is your length of service or thirty (30) months from the leave of absence date, whichever is less. - 2.)
 You went or go on an occupational leave of absence on or after May 21, 2012.
 The date on which seniority will be broken is your length of service or fifty-four (54) months from the leave of absence date, whichever is less. - d) You fail to notify BIW of an address change while on involuntary layoff or leave of absence. - e) Upon recall, you fail to report for work or provide reasonable excuse for failing to report for work to your regular job or any selected job on your rehire questionnaire within five (5) days from date of receipt of telephone or letter notification (fourteen [14] days from date of mailing), whichever occurs first. - f) You are on involuntary layoff for a period longer than your length of service.